What term is used for a defendant who has been released on bail?

 Prepare for the North Carolina Bail Bonds Exam with our engaging quiz featuring comprehensive questions and detailed explanations.
 Strengthen your knowledge and boost your confidence before the big day!

 The term that accurately describes a defendant who has been released on bail is "Releasee."
-This designation specifically refers to an individual who has been granted conditional freedom while waiting for trial or further legal proceedings, thereby allowing them to remain out of custody under the terms set by the bail arrangement.
+This term specifically refers to an individual who has been granted bail and is thus permitted to return to the community while awaiting trial, rather than being confined in custody.

 Subscribe